mostjs/core/docs/api.rst

     runTasks :: Time -> TaskRunner -> void
   }

-A Timeline represents a set of ScheduledTasks to be executed at particular times
+A Timeline represents a set of :ref:`ScheduledTask`s to be executed at particular times

 .. _Task: